 Other Charity and third sector organisations the Council work with include ALEO Midlands, CAB, Age UK, and a wide range of local organisations such as food banks and wellbeing charities.
 The Council are also sit on the recently established Wyre Forest Green Alliance, a consortium of local community organisations working together to tackle climate change.

 Between July 2019 and April 2021, 600 advice and information calls were taken by Act on Energy and the Council.
 This will have enabled residents to save money on their energy bills by supporting them out of fuel debt, supporting residents to access cheaper energy tariffs, advising on most efficient use of heating systems and sign-posting to fuel payment support.
 We provided advice at events to over 400 residents; this was unfortunately curtailed due to the pandemic.

-Worcestershire Local Authorities in partnership with Act on Energy delivered a fuel voucher scheme as part of a Covid crisis funding.
-This support assisted with payment of fuel bills and fuel debt as a result of the covid 19 pandemic.
+Worcestershire Local Authorities in partnership with Act on Energy delivered a fuel voucher scheme as part of a COVID-19 crisis funding.
+This support assisted with payment of fuel bills and fuel debt as a result of the COVID-19 pandemic.
 In Worcestershire 998 households applied for assistance through the scheme with a total funding of £62,744.
 Of this total funding £16,940 provided support to fuel bills to over 269 households.

 - 1. Does your Local Authority provide any advisory services to customers on how to save energy?